 While the wood itself subtly conveys status and solidity, this walking stick’s carved features are overtly symbolic.
 The royal coat of arms of the United Kingdom announces the owner’s allegiance to the crown, as does the word “BALMORAL,” which has been stamped into the walking stick’s handle in two places.
 Maltese crosses were also stamped onto the handle, presumably because as heir to the throne Edward had been the Grand Prior of the Sovereign Military Order of Malta.
 Edward himself liked to wear Maltese crosses.

 The foliate elements carved into this walking stick suggest national unity and pride.
 The rose represents England, the thistle signifies Scotland, and the shamrocks denote Ireland.
 I would expect to see a leek or daffodil for Wales, but most of the leaves depicted beneath the shamrocks are ivy leaves, which may have been chosen to represent this country; ivy is abundant in Wales.
 The shaft is also notable for its false knots.
-Although regular, they add a rather unexpected sense of rusticity.
+Although regular, they add a rather unexpected sense of informality.

 The King’s choice of a walking stick is significant in itself.
 Ornate walking sticks, and to an extent walking sticks generally, were the preserve of the wealthy.
-They were also associated, somewhat ironically, with power, having been used by leaders including pharaohs of ancient Egypt and Henry VIII of England, and because some contained concealed weapons.
+They were also associated with power, having been used by leaders including pharaohs of ancient Egypt and Henry VIII of England, and because some contained concealed weapons.
 Relatedly, walking sticks signified masculinity, not least because they were used predominantly by men traversing the public sphere.

 If you’re interested in making an appointment to view textiles and fashion objects at the Clothworkers’ Centre, please email firstname.lastname@example.org.